microsoft/MMdnn/README.md

 - <a href="#conversion">**Conversion**</a>

-  - We implement an universal convertor to convert DNN models between frameworks, which means you can train on one framework and deploy on another.
+  - We implement a universal converter to convert DNN models between frameworks, which means you can train on one framework and deploy on another.

 - **Retrain**

-  - In convertor, we can generate some training/inference code snippet to simplify the retrain/evaluate work.
+  - In the converter, we can generate some training/inference code snippet to simplify the retrain/evaluate work.

 - **Deployment**

-  - We provide some guidelines to help you deploy your models to other hardware platform.
+  - We provide some guidelines to help you deploy your models to another hardware platform.
     - [Android](https://github.com/Microsoft/MMdnn/wiki/Deploy-your-TensorFlow-Lite-Model-in-Android)
     - [Serving](https://github.com/Microsoft/MMdnn/wiki/Tensorflow-Serving-Via-Docker)